25 Washington, DC Travel Tips to Avoid Missing Out

 Enjoying the cherry blossoms along the Tidal Basin, with the Jefferson Memorial behind us.

 The peak of the cherry blossom trees is one of the most popular times to visit Washington, DC.
-Peak cherry blossoms range from year to year and only last for about a week.
+Peak cherry blossoms range from year to year.
 Historically, this occurs as early as March 15th and as late as April 18th.
-You can’t know for sure if you’re visiting from outside the area and want to plan in advance, but the average peak date is April 4th.
+You can’t know for sure if you’re visiting from outside the area and want to plan in advance.
+The average date for peak cherry blossoms is April 4th.
+Peak blossoms last for around 1 week.

 Visit DC on Weekends and You Can Save Big on Hotels

-DC draws many tourists, but hotels are generally busiest on weekdays due to business and government travel.
-Hotel prices can sometimes be as much as 300% less on weekends compared to weekdays!
+Washington, DC draws many tourists.
+Hotels are generally busiest on weekdays.
+This is due to business and government travel.
+Visitors can find weekend prices as low as 300% less compared to weekdays!
 This makes Washington a great weekend destination for travelers of various budgets.

 Sofitel Lafayette Square is a great luxury stay near the White House, often with much cheaper weekend rates.
 Located 1,300 feet from the White House in Washington, D.C., this historic hotel features an on-site restaurant and lounge.
 Offering French comfort food, Opaline Bar and Brasserie is located on site.

 One of our favorite DC stays has been at the Hilton Washington, D.C.
 Capitol Hill.
 Located in the center of Washington, D.C, the hotel is within 2,800 feet of the United States Capitol Building and Union Station.
-Some rooms have views of the US Capitol, so it’s worth requesting them!
+Some rooms have views of the US Capitol.
+It is worth requesting them in your reservation notes or from the receptionist at check-in!

-The Washington Hilton, Features an outdoor courtyard and has views of the capital skyline.
+The Washington Hilton features an outdoor courtyard and has views of the capital skyline.
 This Washington, D.C. hotel is just 1.6 mi from the White House.
 The District Line Restaurant at the Hilton serves handmade cocktails and local American specialties.
 A large buffet breakfast is served daily.
-The Washington Hilton hosts the annual Washington Correspondent’s Dinner is another favorite stay of ours.
+The Washington Hilton hosts the annual Washington Correspondent’s Dinner.

-If you’re looking to save big money on hotels, while also receiving complimentary upgrades, read our article on travel hacks.
+You can save big money on hotels, while receiving complimentary room upgrades.
+Read our article on travel hacks to learn more.
 We save thousands a year on flights and hotels thanks to these hacks!

 US Capitol Building Tour